open-telemetry/opentelemetry-demo/README.md

 Likely you want to use the Webstore as a demo application for an observability backend you already have (e.g. an existing instance of jaeger, zipkin or one of the [vendor of your choice](https://opentelemetry.io/vendors/).
 To add your backend open the file [src/otelcollector/otelccol-config.yml](./src/otelcollector/otelcol-config.yml) with an editor:

 * add a trace exporter for your backend.
-For example, if your backend supports otlp extend the `exporters` section by the last 2 lines:
+For example, if your backend supports otlp, extend the `exporters` section like the following:

 ```yaml
 exporters: